Gridthiya Gaweewong: Founding of arts organisation, Project 304

 Project 304 was founded by curators such as Gaweewong and Edourd Mornaud, together with an eclectic group of Thai artists and art lecturers, including Montien Boonma, Kamol Phaosavasdi, Niti Wattuya, Chatchai Puipia, Micheal Shoawanasai, Apichatpong Weerasethakul, and Prapon Kumjim.
 The list of founders also included architect Sajeetip Nimvijit and art director Teerapole Ngamsinjamrus.

 Project 304 functioned as an alternative and experimental arts space between 1996 and 2003.
 As a non-profit experimental art space, Project 304 focused on supporting emerging local artists, as well as established national and international artists.
 It also aimed to foster artistic dialogue, thinking about how art could be a means of bringing contemporary arts communities together, as well as fecundating appreciation and awareness of the arts in Thailand.

 With an eye on social, cultural and political issues, concept-oriented exhibitions in Project 304 ranged from mediums of fine art such as painting and sculpture, to more contemporary mediums such as installations, print, photography, video and film, as well as performance.

+In January 2026, Asia Art Archive acquired Gaweewong's personal and administrative materials and officially launched the Gridthiya Gaweewong Archive, a series meant to "reveal the evolution of Thailand’s contemporary art and its dialogue with the global art network."